 After Footloose Forester finally got wise enough to put information on the back of otherwise blank photo prints, here is what he read on the back of one of them....
-"Lucy Pellek, 1989 enjoying a Sunday outing near Jacmel.
+"Lucy Pellek, 1989 enjoying a Sunday outing near Jacmel (Haiti).
 We didn't wade across--we chose to ford the stream in a 4x4 truck."
-A made up story?
-The evidence and memory jolter was on the reverse side of that photo.
-Please let me now pause in this narrative while I scan the back side of the photo; convert it into a digitized computer file, upload it into my photo album; and then insert it into this story.
+A made-up story?
+The evidence and memory jolters were on the reverse side of that photo.
+Please let me now pause in this narrative while I scan the backside of the photo; convert it into a digitized computer file, upload it into my photo album; and then insert it into this story.

 About the author